Here is a true-life account of life in one of the world’s toughest prisons — Florence ADX, Colorado, USA — the ‘Supermax.’

 No one has ever escaped from ADX Florence.
 Of the thousands of men who’ve been incarcerated there, only a handful have left before their release date and all the same way — on a gurney, covered by a white sheet.

-McNair was headed to the Federal correctional complex at the southern edge of Florence, just off Highway 67.
-The sprawling compound — some of it underground — is a collection of several penitentiaries, each with a different level of security.
+From Louisiana, McNair was on a prison bus headed to the Federal correctional complex at the southern edge of Florence, just off Highway 67.
+The sprawling compound — some of it underground — is a collection of several penitentiaries, each with each own level of security.

 A sudden change of plans.
 It was looking like some faceless bureaucrat had quietly pulled off a switcheroo.